ecordes-vt/docs/src/docs/developer/engines/cognitive/verification/face-verification/README.md

     3. 8 bytes containing the number of bytes of a binary image file
     4. Binary image file

-Note: An example of the byte-encrypted JSON string is as follows:
+An example of the byte-encrypted JSON string is as follows:

     {
         "mode": "verify",